-In 2015, the Arthur Miller Foundation Fellows Program was launched in partnership with the New York City Arts Office with the goal of expanding access and equity to quality theater education for students by supporting public school theater teachers.
+In 2015, the Arthur Miller Foundation Fellows Program was launched in partnership with the New York City Arts Office with the goal of expanding equitable access to quality theater education for students by supporting public school theater teachers.

 The Arthur Miller Foundation collaborated with Peter Avery, NYC Public Schools Director of Theater, to develop the program which is tailored to first, second and third year theater teachers, named Arthur Miller Fellows.
 Fellows are provided with three years of dedicated support, including experienced mentors, cultural partner residencies, classroom resources, theater field trips for students and professional development opportunities.

-In 7 years, the program has expanded from 15 to 78 Fellows at 78 public schools, impacting nearly 40,000 elementary, middle and high school students in all 5 boroughs of New York City.
+Now in our 9th year, the program has expanded from 15 to 99 Fellows teaching in New York City public schools, impacting around 49,500 elementary, middle and high school students in all 5 boroughs of New York City.
 It is the only program of its kind, with a focus on integrating theater arts education into the academic day.

 PROGRAM SUPPORT FOR ARTHUR MILLER FELLOWS: